dennis-sys/Hackathon1-/README.md

 - Include social media links in the footer

 ## License
-This portfolio template is free to use, modify, and distribute.
+This portfolio template is free to use and modify.
 Feel free to customize it to fit your personal brand and professional needs.